manasa-arun/python/content/en/Tips/callable-built-in-function-in-python.md

 ---
 title: "python callable() function syntax,usage and examples"
-description: "The `callable()` function is a one of the built-in functions in python"
+description: "The 'callable()' function is a one of the built-in functions in python"
 date: "2022-08-18T10:10:05+09:00"
 draft: false
 link: "callable() Built-in functions"